MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

 ![Screenshot of the Save as button in an open example.](media\create-flow-console\save-as-example.png)

-## Create a desktop flow through the Power Automate console
+## Create desktop flows through the console

 1. To create a desktop flow using Power Automate for desktop, launch the application and select **New Flow** in the console.